 3) Find Korean friends

-In major cities such as Melbourne, Sydney and Brisbane finding Korean friends shouldn’t be a problem but in smaller cities you may have to look more carefully.
-University campuses are a great way to find Korean students, and working holiday makers will also be keen to make local friends and to practice English.
-You can also advertise for Korean language buddies online on Gumtree and Hanlingo.
-There’s also an app called Hello Talk to help you find language exchange friends nearby.
+In major cities such as Melbourne, Sydney and Brisbane finding Korean friends shouldn’t be a problem but in smaller cities, you may have to look more carefully.
+University campuses are a great way to find Korean students, and working holidaymakers will also be keen to make local friends and to practice English.
+You can also use apps like Hello Talk and Tandem to help you find language exchange friends nearby, just be weary of some users who aren’t there to learn languages!

 4) Social Media